babulpradhan1/GenomeAnalysisAlignPro/README.md

 			-Picard: -*/home/user/Tools/picard-2.25.5*-
 		followed by some instructions.

 The above part includes the parts which needs to be edited/modified by the user.
 The parameters are the one following a "-" (dash) symbol.
-The parameters are then followed by the respective values inside a 'value holder' that looks some thing like "-**-" (without the double quotes), The user needs to put the values inside the 'value holder' i.e. in between the "-**-" (without the double quotes).
+The parameters are then followed by the respective values inside a 'value holder' that looks something like "-**-" (without the double quotes).
+The user needs to put the values inside the 'value holder' i.e. in between the "-**-" (without the double quotes).
 Ex: -*put_the_values_here*-.
 To avoid any confusion already some values are mentioned inside the respective 'value holders'.
 You just need to replace these values with your values.

 	b.
 For -MD parameter, it needs the 'Path' of the 'Main Working Directory'.
 You just have to replace the Path inside the -MD value holder with the 'Path' of the folder you have created in the **step 1a**.